Module 8.10: Scaling IaC & State Management

 Section titled “What You’ll Be Able to Do”After completing this module, you will be able to:

-- Implement modular IaC patterns with versioned modules, workspace isolation, and policy-as-code validation
+- Implement modular IaC patterns with versioned components, workspace isolation, and strict policy-as-code validation.

-- Configure automated drift detection and remediation pipelines for infrastructure managed by Terraform or CloudFormation
+- Diagnose configuration drift across environments and deploy automated remediation pipelines for infrastructure managed by Terraform or CloudFormation.

-- Evaluate IaC tools (Terraform, Pulumi, CloudFormation, Bicep, Crossplane) for multi-cloud Kubernetes platform engineering
+- Evaluate the architectural tradeoffs of various IaC tools (Terraform, Pulumi, CloudFormation, Bicep, Crossplane) for multi-cloud Kubernetes platform engineering.

 Why This Module Matters